Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	10. Protection rating:  5/5
 	11. Technological smoothness:  5/5
 	12. Technological extremophilia:  2/5
+	13. Stress/boredom rating:  1/5 (Dull)
-	13. Me-points:  1/3
+	14. Me-points:  1/3
-	14. Special categories:  Hypersmooth, Detached, Failsafe
+	15. Special categories:  Hypersmooth, Detached, Failsafe
-	15. Conversion potential:  Commonwealth<->Empire (limited), Panarchy<->Empire (limited)
+	16. Conversion potential:  Commonwealth<->Empire (limited), Panarchy<->Empire (limited)
 56. Beyonder Gate
 	1. Narrative indicator:  Believe in yourself (process) and your ideals (goals), and stop worrying so much about what happens along the way (results).
 As long as you keep working and believing in the right things, bad results are just stepping stones along the path to the right answer.
 	2. Mechanism proposal:  If you exclude results from the analysis and consider only process and goals, the result is a bad analysis.
 Yet it's also a way to encourage people to keep working when the work seems like drudgery.
 It doesn't improve analysis per se, but this gets people to work harder at the boring stuff and dig deeper into the backlog thereby.